CorndelWithSoftwire/DevOps-Course-FAQs/Modules/Module_3/Project_Exercise/hints.md

 <details markdown="1">
 <summary markdown="1">
-My stub function is giving a TypeError about the arguments.
+Why is my stub function giving me a TypeError about the arguments?
 </summary>

 The exact usage of your "stub" function depends on how your application code is trying to use `requests`.